- I2P Network

 A user/node may try to launch a starvation attack by creating a number of bad nodes that do not provide any resources or services to the network, causing existing peers to search through a larger network database, or request more tunnels than should be necessary.
 An attempt to find useful nodes can be difficult, as there are no differences between them and failing or loaded nodes.
 However, I2P, by design, maintains a profile of all peers and attempts to identify and ignore poorly performing nodes, making this attack difficult.

-As previously mentioned, Tor works through volunteer relay nodes.
-These relay nodes, like I2P's nodes, are responsible for creating hops through which data is routed before reaching its intended destination on the Internet.
+Relay nodes, such as I2P's nodes, are responsible for creating hops through which data is routed before reaching its intended destination on the Internet.
 They work by incrementally building a circuit of encrypted connections through relays on the network.
-The circuit is extended one hop at a time, and each relay along the way knows only which relay gave it data and which relay it is giving data to.
+The circuit is extended one hop at a time.
+Each relay along the way knows only which relay gave it data and which relay it is giving data to.
 No individual relay ever knows the complete path that a data packet has taken.
 Also, no request uses the same path.
-Later requests are given a new circuit, to keep people from linking your earlier actions to new actions.
+Later requests are given a new circuit, to keep people from linking a user's earlier actions to new actions.
 This process is also known as Onion Routing , and is illustrated in Figure 4:

 Figure 4: How Tor Works